pavan-kumar-99/medium-manifests/README.md

 ## Sponsorship

-Do you want your product to be articulated and presented to the wider audience on my Medium Profile or Do you want to sponsor any of my upcoming articles?
-Please feel free to reachout to me here ( pavan1999.kumar@gmail.com ).
+Want your product to be articulated and presented to a wider audience or want to sponsor any of my upcoming articles?
+Feel free to reach out on ( pavan1999.kumar@gmail.com ).